davitshahnazaryan3/IPBSD/README.md

 # IPBSD
 Integrated Performance-Based Seismic Design

-Design framework based on limiting economic losses, i.e. expected annual loss (EAL) and targetting a probability of collapse, i.e. mean annual frequency of collapse (MAFC).
+Design framework based on limiting economic losses, i.e. expected annual loss (EAL) and targeting a probability of collapse, i.e. mean annual frequency of collapse (MAFC).
+As long as there are no Failures and/or Warnings, then the framework has successfully completed.

 **Contents**<a id='contents'></a>
 1. [Literature](#lit)